cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P7 on what's missing "And that's traces, time series.
 They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."
   - P10 "So the tuning right now is, is in our data, it's actually stored right now on our graph."

-#### Problems Constructing a Data Model
+#### Problems Constructing a Data Model (Connor: may need a better name still)

+  - Encoding/Extracting context from the model is difficult
+    -P4: "I think there's this care the assumptions that you have to do in how you are setting up the measurements for your sample."
+    - P6: "so for example, so I guess I was trying to describe CPU versus GPU.
+And I basically kept saying, This stays the same.
+This, you would have, you would have your computation much lower for the GPU, right.
+Which then means that the communication happens a lot more frequently.
+And I know that, and I can reason about it, but it is, I do not yet know how to represent that in ticket, the frequency of something occurring, right.
+So technically, I should be able to, just by that knowledge, right, I could divide this time by 10.
+Knowing that that's what happens, right?
+And then the total time would be less, right.
+But what I'm interested in as the person, you know, how frequently the communication happens, and the proportion of time it's taking.
+And actually, I liked that it would be the same.
+It wouldn't be the same notionally, except if you are communicating 10 times as often in the amount of data hasn't changed, right, the rest, the rest has not changed.
+You're creating more contention.
+And I don't yet know how to think about it in those terms."
+    - P6: "So it's sort of like, you know, I will measure the communication time, just like I did on the CPUs, and I will get fairly similar graphs, they will probably go up a little because of the contention.
+But it's going to be difficult for me to draw that conclusion, just from the data.
+It's only because I know that's right.
+So I don't know, that that's clearly.
+I guess that's what I don't know, it's like you would have that data, right.
+But arriving at that conclusion, it's not clear to me that we have the means to arrive at that conclusion just from the data or you still need the human that understands that there is more traffic on the network, of course it's slower. "
+    - P8: "Because you know, for example, rank zero, is almost always going to be slightly higher, or maybe consistently, then all the other ranks depending on what's going on, you know, MPI wise, and all kinds of things.
+So, but that was one that that for sure, was missing, that we needed. . ."
+    - P8: complains about pulling out the metadata "in a useful way", i.e., as ints/floats, not as strings
+      - P8: "One of the things that I will say has been a challenge has been or can be metadata.
+I don't you know, and maybe all of the metadata really is wrapped up in the in the [EnsembleAPI] object."
+      - P8: "But but getting metadata out of the [EnsembleAPI] object in a useful way sometimes has has been a challenge"
+    - P8: Hard to know ahead of time what metadata you will find interesting
+      * “But you know, the the thing with the metadata is, it's very hard to predict what you're going to want to look at, you know, so when you when you go through the code, you just kind of throw a bunch of stuff in there, here.
+Here's, here are all the things that I think might be interesting, right?
+Start Time, stop time, cluster name, architecture, you know, all of these kinds of things that you're like, Okay, well, when I go to sit down and analyze this data, these are the things that I might actually be interested in.
+But it never fails.
+When you do that, that you're gonna come across something that well, why didn't I put that in there?
+Right?
+Or can I infer that from what I did put in there?
+And sometimes, yes, sometimes no.”
+    - P10 " don't know.
+So [BenchmarkSuite] is the different kernels and [BenchmarkSuite] are being contributed by various people within the code teams.
+And I'm not sure if it's on the code, the person who is contributing the kernel to implement the different tunings, or if they just implement, you know, one version of their kernel.
+And then one of the maintainers of the [BenchmarkSuite] team is what implements the different tunings.
+Im not understood, I'm not sure yet how those two interplay.
+So I don't know that piece."
+    - P10: "So I think the piece that we're working through right now is how to capture how I guess where to properly put what [MeasurementAPI] calls these attributes into our [EnsembleAPI] object.

   - Diffculties in comparing datasets
     - P4 speaks extensively about comparison basis
     - P5: "So the challenge there was and still is that when we try to measure, take measurements with only one node, we have annotations that do not occur when we have like two nodes.
 Because a lot of MPI communication is missing, though, we even have completely missing regionals"

   - Analysis Workflows
     - Automated Analysis
       - P4: "So you might want to have tooling that is very capable to automate questions that are commonly asked for for time based optimizations, for example"
       - P6: "This, you would have, you would have your computation much lower for the GPU, right.
 Which then means that the communication happens a lot more frequently.
 And I know that, and I can reason about it, but it is, I do not yet know how to represent that in \[EnsembleAPI], the frequency of something occurring, right."
     - Intuiting Workflows
       - P8: "And my, I guess my bigger challenge has been constructing useful workflows from the [EnsembleAPI] object."

   - Need for further dimesions
     - P7: "And that's traces, time series.
 They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."

-  - Availability of Data/Metadata
+  - Availability of Data
     - P5 "I would fall back to like getting more insights out of the performance counters.
 But of course, they are completely different.
 If we compare like, Intel top-down metrics with AMD metrics, Performance Counters, then we have to, then we would have like different counters, and some counters are not available on AMD architectures, and some not available on Intel,"

-    - P8: "One of the things that I will say has been a challenge has been or can be metadata.
-I don't you know, and maybe all of the metadata really is wrapped up in the in the [EnsembleAPI] object."
-    - P8: "But but getting metadata out of the [EnsembleAPI] object in a useful way sometimes has has been a challenge"
-    - P10: "So I think the piece that we're working through right now is how to capture how I guess where to properly put what [MeasurementAPI] calls these attributes into our [EnsembleAPI] object.
+  - Tracking and remembering operations on such a data model is difficult
+      - “But right now, I'm having like a lot of steps where I use this data to make some analysis on and all the time you like, have to handle the different [EnsembleAPI Object] and the different objects and all your calculations again, by yourself.
+And they kind of get lost in a way...
+But like after 20 notebook cells, you really get lost with what's going on where and, like, what I'm missing is like, not a [EnsembleAPI Object] object, but like a container, where you can add all your analysis to in a ways that this is also carrying some metadata for you to allow to, like, get back some specific analysis that you're done, like, two weeks prior that way.”

 ### Influences on the mental model